MysteryPancake/Houdini-Fun/README.md

 ## Gaussian splat relighting

 **UPDATE: Houdini 22 added a [Labs Relight GSplats](https://www.sidefx.com/docs/houdini/nodes/lop/labs--relight_gsplats.html) node.
 Currently it loops over the lights in VEX rather than using raytracing.
 This only supports primary lighting and shadows, not bounce lighting.
-The method below is more work to setup, but it supports bounce lighting and advanced raytraced effects.**
+My method below is more work to setup, but it supports bounce lighting and other raytraced effects.**

 Karma doesn't currently support relighting gaussian splats.
 Splats can only cast shadows, but not on themselves.